rnzbobi/Simple-Hotel-Booking-GUI/README.md

-It seems that the repository `Simple-Hotel-Booking-GUI` is not accessible or has been removed, which is causing the issue.
-However, I can provide a general README structure for how to run a Java GUI-based project, which you can modify based on the actual contents of your project.

-Here's a **README** template that you can use:
+Now that I can see the structure with screenshots, here's an updated **README** file that you can use for your **Simple Hotel Booking GUI** project.
+This version includes instructions on how to run the project, a folder structure, and sample screenshots directly from your repository.

 ---